wsealug/wsealug/welcome_letter.md

 I hope you'll join us Saturday, <NEXT_MEETING_DATE> from 9:00 - 10:00AM for the next #WSeaLUG meet-up.

-To promote a welcoming community, the WSeaLUG leadership team has adopted a Code of Conduct (https://github.com/wsealug/wsealug/blob/master/code_of_conduct.md).
+To promote a welcoming community, the WSeaLUG Leadership Team has adopted a Code of Conduct (https://github.com/wsealug/wsealug/blob/master/code_of_conduct.md).

 What questions can I answer for you?